beyond2013/DBAnM/ConcurrencyControl.md

 For example, a transaction might read the value of a variable in the database.
 If the concurrency control knows that the variable represents a bank account balance and that the transaction will request the read as a first step of a deposit operation, it might be able to use that information in choosing an acceptable interleaving.
 However, we assume that this information is not available to the concurrency control.

-If we cannot use application-specific information, how do we decide which in­terleavings are correct?
+If we cannot use application-specific information, how do we decide which interleavings are correct?
 The answer lies in our basic assumption that each transaction is consistent and that therefore serial schedules must be correct.
 From this it follows that any interleaved schedule that has the same effect as that of a serial schedule must also be correct, and this is the correctness criterion we use.
 We will refine the notion of "has the same effect as that of a serial schedule" later, but you should understand that this is a conservative notion of correctness.
 As we shall see, for many applications, there will be executions that are correct even though they do not "have the same effect as that of a serial execution."

 We assume that a transaction is a program whose data space includes the database and its local variables.
 While the local variables are accessible only by that transaction, the database is global and accessible by all transactions.
 The transaction uses different mechanisms to access the two parts of its data space.
 The local variables are directly accessible by the transaction (i.e., in its virtual memory), but the database is accessible only through calls to procedures provided by the database manager.